PascalPflaum/uberObjects/README.md

 **callback** Function to test for each element.
 * **element** The current element being processed in the object.
-* **index** The index of the current element being processed in the object.
+* **key** The key of the current element being processed in the object.
 * **object** The object Object.find was called upon.

 **thisArg** Value to use as this when executing callback.

 ### Description

 The Object.every() method executes the provided callback function once for each element present in the object until it finds one where callback returns a falsy value (a value that becomes false when converted to a Boolean).
 If such an element is found, the every method immediately returns false.
-Otherwise, if callback returned a true value for all elements, Object.every will return true. callback is not invoked for indexes which have been deleted.
+Otherwise, if callback returned a true value for all elements, Object.every will return true. callback is not invoked for keyes which have been deleted.

 If a thisArg parameter is provided to every, it will be passed to callback when invoked, for use as its this value.
 Otherwise, the value undefined will be passed for use as its this value.
 The this value ultimately observable by callback is determined according to the usual rules for determining the this seen by a function.